emiltin/redisant/README.md

 # Redisant

-OSM-like object storage for Redis.
+ORM-like object storage for Redis.
 Makes it easy to store, find and query objects, and link them via associations.

 NOTE: running the rspec tests requires that redis is running.
 All data in the database will be deleted.